MLB: Dynasty Rankings Update

 I like to compare dynasty rankings to projections — when done well, they are a very useful tool, but you should also use your own knowledge, research and preferences as part of the process for any roster-related decisions.

-The up/down arrows were added this time, so you can see the big movements of players who were already ranked.
-I added roughly 70 new players to the rankings, and we're hopeful that those blue "+" signs will show up soon to distinguish those players.
+The up/down arrows and "+" signs were added this time, so you can see the big movements of players who were already ranked and the 70 or so players who were added on this update.

 There were dozens of players who just missed the cut, and chances are there's someone you think should be on there whom I wouldn't even argue about.
 Generally, think of anyone you think of as an omission as having value in the 300-400 range.